Society (film): Retrospective

-Adaptation
+Accolades

+In 1990, Society won the Silver Raven award for "Best Make-Up" at the Brussels International Festival of Fantasy Film.

+Related works

 Scottish comic book company Rough Cut Comics acquired the comic book rights to Society in 2002, producing an official sequel.
 The comic book series returned in 2003 with Society: Party Animal by writer Colin Barr and artists Shelby Robertson (issue 1) and Neill Cameron (issue 2).

+A sequel, Society 2: Body Modification, was in development as of 2013, with a script written by Stephan Biro.